Refunds and returns

 - the goods replaced or repaired

-You are entitled to return something even if:
+The customer is entitled to return something even if:

 - jewellery, underwear or swimwear have been worn

-- you have removed the packaging or tags
+- packaging or tags have been removed

 - it was bought from a second-hand store.

-However, you will need to consider:
+However, customers and businesses will need to consider:

 - the item's age, price and condition

-- how long ago you bought it.
+- how long ago it was bought.

-Sellers can refuse to accept a return if:
+Businesses can refuse to accept a return if:

 - the item was used incorrectly